nats-io/nats-site/content/blog/jetstream-java-client-03-consume.md

 author = "Scott Fauerbach"
 +++

-The previous entry in this series showed us how to publish messages.
+The previous entries in this series showed us how to [create JetStream streams](jetstream-java-client-01-stream-create.md) and [publish](jetstream-java-client-02-publish.md) messages.
 This entry will start building up to subscribing by describing the configuration for consumers.

 ## Push vs Pull Subscription